top of page

 This didn’t appear to assuage Davy.
 He pursed his lips and straightened up, scanning the patrons of the bar.
 “Kai…” he cautioned, his jaw clenched.

-“My hands are tied, man, I’m sorry–Listen, the only way I was able to get out here at all was by getting on their payroll.
+“My hands are tied, man, I’m sorry–Listen, the only way I was able to get out here at all was by doing this shit on their terms.
 It’s still good, alright?
 You’re still good with them.”

 “Tell me how this is going to go down, Kai, right now,” Davy said, leaning in close to his contact’s face.

 Kai’s eyes flickered toward the door for a moment.
-“Hey, the party just walked in.”
+“Hey, speak 'a the devil

 Business said something to Sanitation, and the small circus crossed the floor in Davy and Cecilia’s direction, drawing stares as they went.